 Mean score of companies in the Furniture Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Canadian Solar reported total carbon emissions of approximately 29,000,000 kg CO2e across all scopes.
-This includes 16,864,000 kg CO2e from Scope 1, 1,576,842,000 kg CO2e from Scope 2 (market-based), and a significant 27,324,256,000 kg CO2e from Scope 3 emissions.
-Notably, the company achieved a remarkable 69% reduction in Scope 1 emissions, decreasing by 38,123 tonnes CO2e compared to 2023.
-Additionally, Scope 2 emissions saw a reduction of 211,917 tonnes CO2e, representing a 12% decline.
-Canadian Solar has set ambitious targets to further reduce its greenhouse gas emissions.
-The company aims to cut Scope 1 and Scope 2 emissions by 42% by 2030, using 2022 as the baseline year.
-Furthermore, they have established long-term goals to reduce the GHG emissions intensity of their e-STORAGE manufacturing operations by 23% from 2025 to 2029.
-The company is committed to achieving net-zero emissions across all scopes by 2050, aligning with global climate goals.
-These initiatives reflect Canadian Solar's dedication to sustainability and its proactive approach to mitigating climate change impacts.
+In 2024, Canadian Solar reported total greenhouse gas emissions of approximately 16,864,000 kg CO2e for Scope 1, 1,576,842,000 kg CO2e for Scope 2 (market-based), and 27,324,256,000 kg CO2e for Scope 3.
+Notably, the company achieved a significant reduction in Scope 1 emissions, decreasing by about 38,123,000 kg CO2e, which represents a 69% reduction compared to 2023.
+Additionally, Scope 2 emissions saw a decline of approximately 211,917,000 kg CO2e, or 12%, primarily due to increased adoption of green certificates and green electricity.
+Canadian Solar has set ambitious targets to further reduce its carbon footprint.
+The company aims to cut Scope 1 and Scope 2 emissions by 42% by 2030 from a 2022 baseline.
+This commitment is part of their Science Based Targets initiative (SBTi) approval, which aligns with the goal of limiting global warming to 1.5°C. Furthermore, Canadian Solar has established annual and five-year rolling targets to reduce the greenhouse gas emissions intensity of its e-STORAGE manufacturing operations by approximately 23% from 2025 to 2029.
+The company is also committed to achieving net-zero emissions across all scopes by 2050, demonstrating its dedication to sustainable practices and climate responsibility.

 Access structured emissions data, company-specific emission factors, and source documents